Casio fx-991MS Tips and Tricks

 Procedure:

-2. Iterate C=A+B : A=B : B=C.
+2. Iterate: C=A+B : A=B : B=C

 Greatest common divisor iteration

 1. Set the mode to complex numbers (MODE 2).
+(This is needed in order to use the absolute value function.)

 2. Initialize: Set A and B to be the natural numbers whose GCD will be computed.

-3. Iterate: A = A − B (tanh(20A−20B) + Abs tanh(20A−20B))÷2 : B = B − A (tanh(20B−20A) + Abs tanh(20B−20A))÷2 (Quite a mouthful, isn’t it?)
+3. Iterate: A = A − B (tanh(20A−20B) + Abs tanh(20A−20B)) ÷ 2 : B = B − A (tanh(20B−20A) + Abs tanh(20B−20A)) ÷ 2.
+(Quite a mouthful, isn’t it?)

-1. Note that the function f(x) = (tanh(20x) − |tanh(20x)|) / 2 hackily emulates a step function, with f(x) = 0 for x ≤ 0 and f(x) = 1 for x ≥ 1.
-Also, on this calculator, the absolute value function is only available in the complex numbers mode.
+Note that the function f(x) = (tanh(20x) − |tanh(20x)|) / 2 hackily emulates a step function, with f(x) = 0 for x ≤ 0 and f(x) = 1 for x ≥ 1.
+(This is due to the finite precision and rounding.)

 Thanks to Bojan Petrovic for suggesting this trick!

-Questionable tricks
+Miscellaneous tricks

 l33tsp34k